We may receive a commission on purchases made from links.

 This is in reference to Cavill's work on Christopher McQuarrie's 2018 actioner "Mission: Impossible — Fallout," wherein he sported a healthy mustache.
 Cavill grew the mustache specifically for the role and was under contract to keep it for the length of the shoot; the filmmakers wouldn't want to replace it with false whiskers should Cavill want to shave.

-Infamously, Zack Snyder's superhero film "Justice League" ran into dramatic problems during production, including a personal tragedy in Snyder's life that forced him to step away from the production.
-Cavill played Superman in "Justice League," and he thought his scenes were completed.
-The studio hired Joss Whedon to complete "Justice League" after Snyder's departure, as well as to re-write large portions of the film.
-Whedon also had to film several new scenes to make sure "Justice League" was coherent.
+Infamously, Zack Snyder's superhero film "Justice League" ran into dramatic problems during production, including a personal tragedy in Snyder's life that forced him to step away from filming.
+Cavill played Superman in "Justice League," and he thought his scenes were completed, but the studio hired Joss Whedon to complete "Justice League" after Snyder's departure, as well as to re-write large portions of the film.
+Whedon also had to shoot several new scenes to make sure "Justice League" was coherent.

 All of that is backstory to Cavill's crack about how he shaved his mustache to play Wolverine.
 "Deadpool & Wolverine," and seemingly some of the surrounding marketing materials around it, will likely be a mystery to anyone who hasn't been steeped in superhero movie journalism for at least a decade.

-"Deadpool & Wolverine" is available to rent on Prime Video.
+"Deadpool & Wolverine" is available to purchase on Prime Video.